oddy-boop/Edusync-git/src/supabase/rls_policies.md

   insert into public.user_roles (user_id, role)
   values (new.id, user_role);

-  -- Create a profile based on the role if user_role = 'teacher' then
+  -- Create a profile based on the role specified in the metadata if user_role = 'teacher' then
     insert into public.teachers (auth_user_id, full_name, email, contact_number, subjects_taught, assigned_classes)
     values (